Insulin Resistance (cont.)

 The STOP NIDDM (Study to Prevent Non-insulin Dependent Diabetes Mellitus) trial assessed individuals with insulin resistance by treating with acarbose (Precose).
 Acarbose slows the gut's absorption of sugars, which reduces the demand for insulin after a meal.
 This study suggested that acarbose could reduce the development of type 2 diabetes by 25%.

 Thiazolidinediones comprise another class of drugs which increase sensitivity to insulin, including pioglitazone (Actos) and rosiglitazone (Avandia).
 These medications are no longer used routinely, in part because of liver toxicity that requires monitoring of liver blood tests.
 Avandia has been associated with an increased risk of heart attack and stroke, but experts have debated the severity of these concerns since this risk was first reported.
 In September 2010, the U.S. Food and Drug Administration (FDA) significantly restricted the use of Avandia to patients who cannot control their type 2 diabetes on other medications (including pioglitazone).
-These restrictions responded to data suggesting an elevated risk of cardiovascular events (such as heart attack and stroke) in patients treated with Avandia.
+These restrictions were in response to data suggesting an elevated risk of cardiovascular events (such as heart attack and stroke) in patients treated with Avandia.